Download high-resolution image Look inside

 Reviews

-"Fast-paced and action-packed...you'll be thoroughly entertained."—New Orleans Times-Picayune
+“Fast-paced and action-packed . . .
+You’ll be thoroughly entertained.”New Orleans Times-Picayune

 Author

-John Grisham is the author of fifty consecutive #1 bestsellers, which have been translated into nearly fifty languages.
-His recent books include Camino Ghosts, The Exchange: After the Firm, and his third Jake Brigance novel, A Time for Mercy, which is being developed by HBO as a limited series.
+JOHN GRISHAM is the author of more than fifty consecutive #1 bestsellers, which have been translated into nearly fifty languages.
+His recent books include Framed, Camino Ghosts and The Exchange: After the Firm.

 Grisham is a two-time winner of the Harper Lee Prize for Legal Fiction and was honored with the Library of Congress Creative Achievement Award for Fiction.